 Ludwig van Beethoven wrote a cycle of 32 piano sonatas.
-So it is that 32 of the world’s most promising young pianists will compete in the Sydney International Piano Competition in 2016.
+So it is that 32 of the world’s most promising young pianists will compete in the Sydney International Piano Competition once every four years.

 In recognition of the kind of patronage that supported Beethoven while he composed his cycle of piano sonatas, we have devised our own program for patronage called The Cycle of Giving.

-The Cycle of Giving offers one of the most helpful ways for you to support the Competition - a globally significant Australian event.
+The Cycle of Giving offers one of the most helpful ways for you to support the Competition and its new series of annual activities and events - a globally significant Australian event.

 Why do we need your support?

 The Competition is a not-for-profit and we receive minimal financial support from government sources.
 Your support will continue 40 years of history in providing a platform that nurtures the next generation of world class pianists.
 As a Cycle of Giving supporter you play a pivotal role in helping us achieve this goal through your donation.

 Your patronage will be directed to vital aspects of the Competition, essential to supporting our young musicians, including:

 - An inspiring competition for our young artists

 - Support services and advice during their time in Sydney